MindfulLearner/MindfulLearner/README.md

 # Hello, I'm MindfulLearner 👋 I LOVE CTF, LOGIC and LEARNING!

 I'm addicted to KNOWLEDGE.
-This season i'm Silver 2 on Coding
+This season i'm Bronze 2 on Coding

 ## About Me